Apple’s iPadOS 14.4 update squashes several bugs, but issues are present in the latest version of iPadOS 14.

 We’ll also touch on the state of the iPadOS 14 downgrade and outline what you can expect from Apple and iPadOS 14 down the road.

-iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a variety of bugs and performance issues including some that appear every time Apple releases new software.
+iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a variety of bugs and performance issues including some that popup every time Apple releases new software.

-The current list of iPadOS 14 problems includes download and installation problems, UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.
+The current list of iPadOS 14.4 problems includes download and installation problems, UI lag, crashes, various issues with Contacts, issues with first and third-party apps, problems installing Fitness+, issues with Widgets, Face ID problems, Wi-Fi issues, and Bluetooth issues.

 We’ve put together a step-by-step pre-installation process and it will help you get ready for the installation.

-We’ve also released our list of reasons to, and not to, make the jump to iPadOS 14.0.1.
+We’ve also released our list of reasons to, and not to, make the jump to iPadOS 14.4 right now.

 Before you get in touch with Apple, take a look at our list of fixes for the most common software problems.
 You might find the fix you’ve been looking for.